 The motivation behind the introduction of an RFID-based tracking system for inventory-related items (and spiders?) is to improve the data collection of consistently-moving products/inventory in a facility.
 If only I were able to track every spider in the office, then I wouldn’t have to worry about the L-Tron team seeing me freak out (again) when one crawls up next to me…

-What tools would I need to set up my spider-free enclosure?
+What tools would I need to set up my spider-free enclosure and track a spider with RFID?
 To start, I’d need:

 - An RFID printer